department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings.md

 9. Name states of components with descriptions like ‘menu open’ so I don’t waste time listening for clues of what just happened
 10. Don’t make me know how to spell things

-## Key Insights - detailed with supporting findings
+## Key Insights - Detailed with supporting findings
 ## Additional Insights
-## Recommendations - General, detailed
+## Recommendations - Detailed
 ## Recommendations - Facilities Team
 ## Next Steps
 ## Further research needed